Everest 2021 – The Irish Story

 Robert Smith is originally from Tyrone (between Sion Mills and Strabane) and is a professional mountain guide living in Fort William in Scotland.
 He has the unique distinction of having climbed K2 and Everest in the same season in 2018 and climbing Everest and Lhotse within the same 24 hour period in 2019.
 He has climbed five of the 8000m peaks (Everest, K2, Manaslu, Cho Oyu and Lhotse) – the most of any Irish climber, and has climbed Everest five times.
 Robert is an extremely accomplished guide with significant experience including 8000m peaks, Snow Leopards and extensive Antarctic climbing and polar expeditions to name but a few.
 He is guiding for Madison Mountaineering this season, and the team are extremely lucky to have someone of Robs pedigree in their midst.

-Ronan Murphy is a Dubliner, currently living and working in London.
+Ronan Murphy is a Dubliner, living and working in London.
 His love for the mountains began after he found himself out of work due to the global financial crisis of 2008, so he set his sights on Latin America where he ended up staying for a year and getting hooked on mountaineering.
 He has climbed peaks in Peru and Bolivia and has climbed Island Peak and Lobuche East in Nepal.
 He was introduced to Madison Mountaineering by the renowned English climber Kenton Cool, and his preparation for Everest involved heading to Ecuador in February of this year for high altitude training, including climbing Chimborazo, the highest peak in Ecuador.
 Ronan is raising funds for The Himalayan Trust (Link here).
-I hope to be able to share an interview with him shortly.

 Diarmuid Morrissey is a Dublin-born Athlone man.
 The father of four boys currently lives in Portugal.
 Diarmuid has climbed Kilimanjaro, Elbrus, Aconcagua, Kosciuszko, Vinson Massif, Island Peak and Mera Peak and is attempting to complete the 7 Summits with Everest hopefully his 6th peak in that adventure.
 Diarmuid is climbing with the American company ‘Mountain Trip’, who I myself climbed with during my Denali climb in 2010, and who are an excellent outfit.
 Diarmuid and the Mountain Trip team took a chopper from Kathmandu to Namche and started their journey from there.
 I will post an interview with Diarmuid shortly to provide more insights into the man behind the mission.